What is Circadian Rhythm?

 a woman meditating to help keep circadian rhythm in sync

 • Medication: Some doctors may prescribe sleep medicine like melatonin.
 It is a hormone that helps regulate the sleep-wake cycle.
-As advised by your doctor, taking melatonin supplement can help induce sleep at the right time and reorient your sleep cycle.
-Taking melatonin can help reduce the symptoms of non-24-hour sleep-wake rhythm disorder.
-Sedatives and hypnotics like benzodiazepines and antihistamines can also be used to induce sleep at night.
+Taking melatonin supplements as prescribed by your physician can help realign your sleep cycle and help you fall asleep at the appropriate time.
+In other words, taking melatonin can help reduce the symptoms of non-24-hour sleep-wake rhythm disorder.
+Sedatives and hypnotics, like benzodiazepines and antihistamines, can also be used to induce sleep at night.
 In contrast, stimulants, such as modafinil, can be used to help improve wakefulness during the day.

 • Chronotherapy: This therapy involves progressively delaying or advancing your sleep in small increments every day.
 For instance, if you have advanced sleep phase disorder, you can start delaying your sleep by 15 minutes every day until you reach the desired sleep time.
 Similarly, with delayed sleep phase disorder, you can start sleeping 15 minutes earlier every day until you reach the desired sleep time.

 Besides the treatment of these sleep disorders, following sleep hygiene practices can also help.
-Small changes in your daily routine like following a consistent sleep schedule, doing relaxation activity before sleep, not using blue light during night, avoiding caffeine, etc., can all help in reducing the symptoms of circadian rhythm disorders.
+Small changes in your daily routine, like following a consistent sleep schedule, doing relaxation activities before sleep, not using blue light 2 hours before bedtime, avoiding caffeine, etc., can all help in reducing the symptoms of circadian rhythm disorders.

 FAQs